prominenceai/deepstream-services-library/docs/api-display-type.md

 # Display Type API
 Display Types are used to display Text and Shapes when using an [On-Screen Display](/docs/api-osd.md) Component.
-The Display Types are overlaid by adding metadata to a Video frame with an [Overlay Frame ODE Action](/docs/api-ode-action#dsl_ode_action_overlay_frame_new), added two one or more [ODE Triggers](/docs/api-ode-trigger.md).
+The Display Types are overlaid by adding metadata to a Frame's Display-Meta prior to the On-Screen Display.

 There are two base types used to specify colors and fonts when creating derived types for actual display.
-The Base Types are used when updating an [On-Screen Display's](/docs/api-osd.md) Clock settings as well.

 ### Base Types
 * **RGBA Color** - red, green, blue, and alpha levels between 0.0 and 1.0